-This policy was prepared in January 2023 by: Dr. Aryana Soliz, Lancelot Rodrigue, and Professor Ahmed El-Geneidy.
-(This policy is updated yearly).
+This policy was prepared by: Dr. Aryana Soliz and Professor Ahmed El-Geneidy.

-Questions can be directed to: ahmed.elgeneidy@mcgill.ca or aryana.soliz@mcgill.ca
+Questions can be directed to: ahmed.elgeneidy@mcgill.ca

 Background

 Transportation Research at McGill (TRAM) is an interdisciplinary group of researchers, faculty members, and students who conduct research primarily in the field of transportation planning and operations in the School of Urban Planning at McGill University.
-Our EDI and Code of Conduct Policy aligns with McGill University’s plans and policies, outlined in Appendix A of this document.
-McGill’s Equity, Diversity, & Inclusion (EDI) Strategic Plan values “respectful and inclusive learning and work environments, which seek to identify and challenge historic and systemic barriers to full participation in university life and to foster discovery, advancement, and accomplishment, all of which benefit our University and society more broadly.”
+Our Equity Diversity and Inclusion (EDI) and Code of Conduct Policy aligns with McGill University’s plans and policies, outlined in Appendix A of this document.
+McGill’s EDI Strategic Plan values “respectful and inclusive learning and work environments, which seek to identify and challenge historic and systemic barriers to full participation in university life and to foster discovery, advancement, and accomplishment, all of which benefit our University and society more broadly.”
 To facilitate a shared understanding of EDI concepts, this document builds on the University’s definitions, while recognizing that their meanings may evolve over time:

 EQUITY